dinkelk/siphon/README.md

 Clone this repository and add it to your path, or copy `siphon` to a location on your path.

-`siphon` assumes that you already have passwordless login setup for any remote machine you intend to copy files to/from.
+`siphon` assumes that you already have passwordless login setup for any remote machine you intend to copy files to or from.
 To set up passwordless login see [here](http://www.linuxproblem.org/art_9.html) or run the `sshkeyexchange` script provided in `util/`:

 ```
 $ sshkeyexchange user@example.com